-For fifteen years writers have come to the Big Sur Writing Workshops for a hands-on intensive weekend designed to ready their manuscripts for publication.
+For eighteen years writers have come to the Big Sur Writing Workshops for a hands-on intensive weekend designed to ready their manuscripts for publication.
 It’s like writing boot camp, except there are no push-ups.
-(Well, maybe just a couple…
+(Well, maybe just a couple…)

 The workshops are designed for writers with finished or partially-finished manuscripts that need critiquing, revising, and general editorial guidance.
 Our workshops provide participants with the tools needed to prepare their manuscripts for submission to agents and editors.
 In today’s competitive marketplace a tightly-written, polished manuscript is essential.

 The format of the weekend program is unlike that of other conferences and workshops.
-Writers meet and work closely with at least three faculty members (who can be agents, editors, and authors) throughout the weekend.
+Writers meet and work closely with at least three faculty members throughout the weekend.
 The ratio of faculty-to-writers is five to one or better, and no two writers have the same experience.